We all know how easy it is to blow money on a big purchase. Buy an expensive home or car, and you soon might regret it.

 5. Living the high life with your friends

-But there’s a problem: Your bank account is on the brink of going into the red.
+But that might be a problem if your bank account is on the brink of going into the red.

 Be wise and say no. Even if you have to make up a lame excuse, it’s worth it to salvage your budget.
 Or, convince your friends that you can have fun more frugally.